Part I - Metal Detecting at the Swedish Tavern Site, page 8

 Before arriving to the site, we were afraid that the tall grass at this abandoned field would make metal detecting extremely difficult for us, but now we had a huge clearing to check for coin signals.
 I only wished it was not so far from the road originally built by the Swedes in the 17th century.

-Misha began detecting at the farthest corner of the accessible area.
-I was about to take the spot at the middle point between Misha and Bobby, but when I saw Bobby standing in one position over the dug hole for too long, I knew he needed help.
+Nikolai began detecting at the farthest corner of the accessible area.
+I was about to take the spot at the middle point between Nikolai and Bobby, but when I saw Bobby standing in one position over the dug hole for too long, I knew he needed help.

 Surprisingly, Bobby did not have any problem with operating a metal detector.
 But he had a hard time pinpointing the target and locating it in the dirt plug.
 I totally forgot to show him the technique for recovering the targets!